 When it comes to long-term wealth creation, investing in Mutual Funds is one of the best options.
-The investments are safe as the entire all the mutual funds are regulated by SEBI.
+The investments are safe as the entire mutual funds are regulated by SEBI.

 Equity mutual funds, on the other hand, invest your money in stocks and offer capital appreciation.
-The returns generated are linked to stock market movements the risk involved is high.
-As per the trend, it is good investment option for more than 5 years i.e. long-term.
-A perfect investment plan if you a high-risk appetite.
-You can invest in ELSS funds that offer tax saving and only have a minimum lock-in period of 3-years.
+The returns generated are linked to stock market movements and the risk involved is high.
+As per the trend, it is a good investment option for more than 5 years i.e. long-term.
+A perfect investment plan, if you have a high-risk appetite.
+You can invest in ELSS funds that offer tax savings and only have a minimum lock-in period of 3-years.

 You can invest through SIPs in mutual funds to avoid the market risk.
-You can start investing with an amount as small as Rs 500 to build a corpus over a period of time and utilize the benefit of compounding.
+You can start investing with an amount as small as Rs.500 to build a corpus over some time and utilize the benefit of compounding.

-The returns are subjected to market risk but the key is to stay invested for long-term more than 5 or ten years or 15 years you can get substantially high returns that can be further utilized to meet your financial goals.
+The returns are subjected to market risk but the key is to stay invested for the long-term, that is, more than 5 years or 10 years or 15 years.
+You can get substantially high returns that can be further utilized to meet your financial goals.

 Even senior citizens can invest in bank FDs as the returns offered are higher than it is for people below 60-years.
 FDs make a perfect investment for those who do not want any equity exposure and are looking for safe and slow investment growth.